kvbc/rylang/docs/spec.md

 ### 1.2.3.
 Semantic Analysis {#semantic-analysis}

-Semantic analysis is the process of analyzing the previously created Abstract Syntax Tree (AST) by specified semantics rules.
+Semantic analysis is the process of analyzing the previously created Abstract Syntax Tree (AST) according to specified semantics rules.

 ### 1.2.4.
 Type Checking {#type-checking}